Looking after your money after Christmas

 With Christmas over for another year, we’re all feeling the pinch somewhat after a month of over indulging and lavishing our loved ones with gifts.
 Indeed, there’s a reason why they call them the ‘January Blues,’ and budgeting can be more difficult than ever in the first month of the year.

 New Year’s Resolutions in particular can bring about some very ambitious and costly projects, for example, learning a new skill or re-decorating your home.
 However, you can still achieve these dreams without having to re-mortgage your property.
 Here are a few tips on looking after your money after Christmas.

 Put your budgets onto pen and paper

 If you’ve slightly over-indulged this year, it may be time to have a look at where you’re going wrong in 2015.
-Sit down and categorise all your outgoings accordingly – for individuals, this may be better to do so by splitting areas into travel, leisure, utilities etc., whereas for families it may be better to budget by person.
+Sit down and categorize all your outgoings accordingly – for individuals, this may be better to do so by splitting areas into travel, leisure, utilities etc., whereas for families it may be better to budget by person.
+You should be able to find a simple monthly budget template fairly easily by going online.
+A lot of them are free!
 This is by no means a way of singling out a particular person, but rather ensuring fairness across the board – for example, if one child has had a huge investment one month on a new Xbox, then the next month it could be time to focus on another child or mum and dad.